Nick Cannon's 5-Month-Old Son Dies From Brain Tumor - E! Online

 After that, the family "carried on" and Zen was "playing with all his brothers and sisters."

 While addressing the audience, Nick then gave a shout-out to Zen's mom Alyssa.
 "Alyssa was just the strongest woman I have ever seen.
-Never had an argument here never was angry," he said.
+Never had an argument, never was angry," he said.
 "She was emotional when she needed to be but was always the best mom and continues to be the best mom possible.
-So I've got to say thank you to my entire family."
+So I've got to say thank you to my entire family but specifically to Alyssa."

 Nick then explained things took an "interesting turn" around Thanksgiving.
 "The process sped up," he shared.
 "If anybody knows how cancer is, it was cancer in the brain.
 And the tumor began to grow a lot faster."